svelteinc/festus-community-controlled-digital-infrastructure/docs/vision/festus_desoto_corridor_strategy_v1.md

    - Use FCIIA as landlord, with covenants on noise, water, truck routing, transparency, and community payments.

 2. **US-67 / MO-110 flex/advanced manufacturing building**
-   - Build a 20–40k sq ft flex/industrial building near the De Soto side to attract fabrication, components, prefab, or light advanced manufacturing.
+   - Build a 20–40k sq ft flex/industrial building near the US-67 / MO-21 side of the corridor (for example near De Soto) to attract fabrication, components, prefab, or light advanced manufacturing.
    - Use conservative incentives tied to job quality, local hiring, and training, not blank abatements.

 3. **Timber Creek area as a flexible tourism/lifestyle node**